-The NVIDIA[®] Tesla[TM] computing system simplifies adding GPU computing to rack-mount installations.
+The NVIDIA[®] Tesla[TM] 1U GPU Computing System simplifies adding GPU computing to rackmount installations.
 With Tesla, you can tackle massive problems with the unprecedented performance of the many-core architecture and the C programming enabled by a suite of developer tools.
 Tesla enables you to solve problems faster.

-Note: It is important to register your Tesla S1070 in order to receive NVIDIA Customer Care online and phone support.
+Note: It is important to register your Tesla 1U GPU Computing System in order to receive NVIDIA Customer Care online and phone support.
 To register, please visit: www.nvidia.com/register.